 January - June 2020 (not including May).
 Two meetings per month on Tuesdays from 4-5:30 EST, 1-2:30 PST, plus state capitol and Washington, DC visits to be scheduled.

-Apply via this link DUE by Noon (local time) on Monday, December 2, 2019.
+Apply via this link DUE by midnight (local time) on Thursday December 5, 2019.